cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

     - `auth.kg.user` and `auth.kg.pass`: Blazegraph authentication.
 Can be left blank if no authentication is needed.
     - `endpoint.printer`: Printer server endpoint.
     - `target_qr_size`: QR code size target in cm.
-    - `url.manual`: URL for the accessing the asset"s manual.
+    - `url.manual`: URL for the accessing the asset’s manual.
 The URL produced will have the manual name appended to the end of the URL.
     - `url.docupload`: URL to the document upload agent for uploading files

 - `/ontologyMap.properties`: A map of the asset type and their IRIs.
 Refer to the available values in [AssetClass](#instantiation)

 - `/tsSearch.properties`: Parameters of asset timeseries data search on retrieve.
-The detials of this timeseries search on retrieve can be read further at [/retrieve](#--retrieve).
+The details of this timeseries search on retrieve can be read further at [/retrieve](#--retrieve).
     - `depth`: Search depth for looking for asset timeseries existence
     - `predicate`: Triple's predicate used to detect if an asset have a timeseries or not.
 An array of IRI (please use the full IRI, don't use prefixes) separated by a comma (`,`).